The Organisational Behaviour PhD pathway

 Vincent Mak

-Vincent’s research lies in how people and firms make strategic decisions as they interact with each other, and what economic and psychological factors influence those decisions.
-The topics of his research include pricing, search behaviour, decisions in networks, and competitive strategies.
-He typically employs the insights and methods of experimental economics, game theory, and psychology to investigate his research questions.
+Vincent Mak researches how individuals and firms make decisions as they interact with each other, and what economic and psychological factors influence those decisions.
+Specific topics he examines include prosocial behaviour, pricing, search behaviour and sustainability.
+He has employed the insights and methods of experimental economics, psychology and game theory to investigate his research questions.

 Andreas Richter